bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 ### Layer 1 - Physical

-Layer 1 (Physical) specifications defined the transmission and reception of **raw bit streams** between a device and a **shared physical medium**.
+Layer 1 (Physical) specifications defined the transmission and reception of **raw bitstreams** between a device and a **shared physical medium**.
 It defines things like voltage levels, timing, rates, distances, modulation, and connectors.

 * Physical Medium can be Copper (electrical), Fiber (light), or WIFI (RF).
 * HUB = Anything received on any port is transmitted on every other port (including errors and collisions).